GregoryAlbouy/goshrink/README.md

 ### The API server

-The API simply interacts with the message broker and the database based on a client request.
+The API simply answers to client requests and interacts with the database and the message broker when resquests call for it.

 ### The message broker

-The message broker is in charge of asking the worker to start its job.
+The message broker is in charge of forwarding API messages to the worker for it to start its job.

 It uses RabbitMQ.

 ### The worker

-The worker makes resquests to store files and can write in the database.
+The worker runs its job then makes resquests to store files and can write in the database.

-It leverages two customs modules, `queue` package built ontop of [streadway/amqp](https://github.com/streadway/amqp) and `imaging` wrapping [disintegration/imaging](https://github.com/disintegration/imaging) for image processing.
+It leverages two customs modules, `queue` package built ontop of [streadway/amqp](https://github.com/streadway/amqp) and `imaging` which wraps [disintegration/imaging](https://github.com/disintegration/imaging) for image processing.

 ## Control flow